PLFS

 Credits: 3

-This seminar examines experimental fashion and performance art from the 1980s up to the present.
-It explores the ever-increasing challenge posed by practioners from the art and fashion fields to the “classical” concept of the body and of beauty, which found one of its most successful articulations in the images surrounding twentieth century high fashion.
-Examining the way artists as well as designers problematize easy demarcations between the inside and outside of the body, the course questions why this period saw an explosion of grotesque imagery—an imagery articulating unsettling ruptures of borders—which had been lurking just beneath the surface throughout the twentieth century.
-Among the questions we will ask are: Why is the sealed and “perfect” body, which developed in the Western vocabulary as early as the Renaissance, so forcefully challenged by contemporary designers and artists?
-How can we read this proliferation of the grotesque in relation to changes in gender roles, normative sexuality and the AIDS crisis?
-How do theories of the posthuman influence contemporary fashion and performance?
-We look at a range of media from the video and performance work of Leigh Bowery in collaboration with Charles Atlas and Michael Clark, to the dance performances by Merce Cunningham in collaboration with Rei Kawakubo of Comme des Garçons; to the experimental fashion shows staged by Alexander McQueen, Martin Margiela and Hood by Air to the pop phenomenon of Lady Gaga.
-We also examine textiles' relation to the body as a second skin, a surface on which bodily borders are negotiated.
+At the turn of the twenty-first century, experimental fashion presented grotesque bodies-out-of-bounds, which moved a critique to norms of beauty and propriety.
+This shift was influenced by feminism’s desire to open up and question gender and bodily norms and particularly the normative bodies of fashion, as well as by the AIDS epidemic.
+In the twenty-first century, fashion designers have continued this exploration, further breaking down boundaries between humans and non-humans, subjects, and objects.
+As the centrality of the human comes into question, in the wake of the looming climate crisis, posthumanism has increasingly come to bear on experimental fashion.
+This seminar will interrogate these shifts and explore: Why is the sealed and “perfect” body of classicism so forcefully challenged by contemporary designers?
+How can we read this proliferation of the grotesque in relation to changes in gender roles, normative sexuality, and the AIDS crisis?
+How do theories of the posthuman and new materialism influence contemporary fashion and performance?
+In the class, we look at a range of media including the video and performance work of Leigh Bowery in collaboration with Charles Atlas and Michael Clark, the dance performances by Merce Cunningham in collaboration with Rei Kawakubo of Comme des Garçons; the experimental fashion shows staged by Alexander McQueen, Martin Margiela, and Hood by Air and the work of Iris Van Herpen.
+We also examine textiles’ relation to the body as a second skin, a surface on which bodily borders are negotiated.
 Our readings will draw from fashion studies, art and design history, feminist and queer theory, disability studies, science studies and medical anthropology.
 The seminar will pose a series of self-reflexive questions and exercises tying the readings to the students’ own dress and design practices.

 Open to: All university undergraduate degree students.
 Pre-requisite(s): first-year university writing course and at least two prior history or methods course in art, media, film, or visual culture.
 One of these courses should be 3000-level.